 In the event of an upset of facility operations where the injection wells cannot be used, injectate shall not be discharged on the ground.
 Additionally, there shall be no overflow of fluids from the Emergency Steam Release Facility (ESRF) to the ground.
-If there is an upset of facility operations, the permittee shall contact the EPA and other appropriate federal, state, and local agencies as specified in this permit (Parts III.E.11 and 13).
+The permittee shall contact the EPA and other appropriate federal, state, and local agencies as specified in this permit (Parts III.E.11 and 13).